GC-DRI/DRI26/mapping-fundamentals.md

 1. A shapefile of NYC Neighborhood Tabulation Areas (NTAs)
 2. A CSV of 311 Noise Complaints filed between January and March of 2024 in NYC.

 We will talk more about what this data is a little later.
 Let's just focus on downloading them for now.

+##
 You will download 1 folder and 1 compressed CSV file linked below.
 Please read all of these instructions before downloading.
 The files are called *geo_export* and *311_Service_Requests*.
 Compressed (or zipped) files make it easier and faster to share big and complicated data, but once you download the files, you’ll need to decompress/un-zip/extract the folders in order to make use of the data inside. <br>

 The folder contains numerous files, all of different types.
 It is very important that you do not attempt to rename or move any of these individual files, they’re named for QGIS to be able to read, not for humans to be able to read.
 QGIS knows how to package these files together into map-able data, so it’s important that these files keep their names and stay together. <br>

 Moreover, when working with any data management software, but especially with mapping softwares, it’s very important that your files are organized on your computer in a way that both you AND your computer can understand and easily access.
 Please do not save this data folder in a subfolder of your photos folder that has pictures of your last vacation!
 And please do not leave it in your Downloads folder!
 Lots of errors that come up when people are learning QGIS originate in where they saved their data.
 Follow these steps:

-## Workflow for best practices of data storage:
+**Workflow for best practices of data storage**

 1. Create a new folder (on your desktop or wherever you can easily access it) to hold all of your present and future mapping projects, maybe titled ‘QGIS_Projects.’
 2. In that folder, create a subfolder titled ‘First_Project’.
 This will be your project folder in which both your QGIS project file and your project data folder will be stored.